mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/Testing.md

 ## Overview

-Given that testing is sometimes considered a crucial practice, it would be wise to test how your queries interact with your app.
+Given that testing is only sometimes considered a crucial software development practice, it would be wise to test how your queries interact with your app.
 In general, reliably testing code that utilizes async await can be challenging due to the challenges of managing the time of a Task's execution.
 However, depending on your usage, you can utilize the tools in the library to make this process easier.

-By default, query retries are disabled when running queries in a test environment, additionally no backoff or delays are applied to any query.
+If your queries rely on the default initializer of `QueryClient`, then retries, backoff, artificial delays, refetching on network reconnection, and refetching on the app reentering from the background are disabled when running queries in a test environment.

 Let's take a look at how we can test queries depending on your usage of the library.

-## Sharing

-If you utilize the Sharing library to observe your query's state, your code may look like this.
+## Reliable and Deterministic Tests

+Depending on your usage of the library, you may implement a class `SomeModel` that utilizes `SomeQuery` in the following ways.

+**Sharing**
 ```swift
 import Observation
 import SharingQuery